The Why

 The Who

-In planning for the library, the George Washington University Program on Skills, Credentials, Workforce Policy conducted two studies.
-The first study in summer 2021 reviewed 18 websites of key intermediaries, including federal agency sites working in the learn-and-work ecosystem.
+In planning for the library, the George Washington University Program on Skills, Credentials, & Workforce Policy (housed within the George Washington Insitute of Public Policy) designed two studies in early 2021.
+The first study (conducted in summer 2021) reviewed 18 websites of key intermediaries, including federal agency sites working in the learn-and-work ecosystem.
 The goals were to (1) see if terms commonly used in the ecosystem are defined at those sites, (2) identify whether there are referrals to other sites for more information, and (3) identify generally what the sites cover.
 Among the takeaways: there were few referrals, there were few definitions of key terms, and many websites were difficult to navigate.
 A few did not have a search bar, for example, and many appeared to display outdated information.

-The second study surveyed hundreds of experts in the learn-and-work ecosystem.
-Participants were asked to rate the importance of areas that might constitute key components or “building blocks” of the ecosystem and also to rate the importance of a number of subcomponents or “topics.”
+The second study surveyed hundreds of experts in the learn-and-work ecosystem in summer 2021.
+Participants were asked to rate the importance of areas that might constitute key components or “building blocks” of the ecosystem and to rate the importance of a number of subcomponents or “topics.”
 The key finding was that most topics were rated as “very important” or “important.”
-Twelve key components were identified as the basis for what was then identified as the “knowledge section” of the Library (plus many subcomponents.
+Twelve key components were identified as the basis for what was then identified as the “knowledge section” of the Library (plus many subcomponents).

 This research and planning, aided by numerous conversations with potential users of the Library and a Library Advisory Board, helped organize the prototype Library by four types of content: knowledge, key initiatives, alliances, and archives.
 Following this organizational structure, the prototype Library launched December 1, 2022.

-Since launch, the Library has collected feedback on improvements needed to increase its usefulness.
-This resulted in a relaunch of the Library on November 20, 2023.
+Since launch of the Library on December 1, 2022, the Library has collected feedback to increase its usefulness.
+This resulted in relaunch on November 20, 2023, with a major redesign.
 The following components are newly grouped: Glossary, Index, Archive, and Key Components of the learn-and-work ecosystem.
 Initiatives, Topics, and Organizations (Alliances/Intermediaries) continue to have their own sections and are accessible through an advanced search and filtering system on the Library’s front page.
-A new feature is in prototype — relational maps.
-The Library is partnering with AI to explore the development of maps that depict how a Topic, Initiative, or Organization that is searched relates to: (1) glossary terms, (2) other topics, (3) other initiatives, (4) other organizations, and (5) the key components of the learn-and-work ecosystem.
-These many changes in the Library are designed to assist users searching for information.
+A new feature includes Relational Maps.
+In 2024, the Library is partnering with AI to automate the development of maps in order to depict how a Topic, Initiative, or Organization that is searched relates to: (1) glossary terms, (2) other topics, (3) other initiatives, (4) other organizations, and (5) the key components of the learn-and-work ecosystem.
+AI will also be used in a “conversational” search feature going live in May 2024.
+These many changes are designed to assist users searching for information.

 The Library is committed to open use and community ownership.
 The Library is designed as a wiki model.
 Those who use it are asked to improve it, to keep it accurate and current.
 Throughout the Library, forms are available for users to submit suggestions for new entries or to revise information.